Dynamic Surface Function Networks for Clothed Human Bodies: Conclusion

 \section{Conclusion}

 Our approach reconstructs and tracks a clothed human using a single commodity RGB-D sensor, obtaining a temporally-consistent surface reconstruction.
 The underlying dynamic surface function network is able to represent pose-dependent deformations of the surface and allows to re-animate the body.
 In our experiments, we demonstrate the effectiveness of this representation and show state-of-the-art reconstruction performance.
-The proposed representation offers a variety of advantages such as a consistent mesh structure, dynamically changing surface and the possibility to extend it to other outputs like color or segmentation.
+The proposed representation offers a variety of advantages such as a consistent mesh structure, dynamically changing surface and the possibility to extend it to other attributes (see appendix).